 Käppele Sanctuary is a church and a work of art indeed.

-Some visitors who came to Kapelle had a tranquil experience when they visited the church.
+Some visitors who came to Kapelle had a tranquil experience visiting the church.

 If you ask me, tranquility is one of the best things that I think I can acquire here.
-In today’s world full of anxiety triggering, attention shortening “noise,” quiet is the thing that we need to get some sort of mental health rejuvenation.
+In today’s world full of anxiety triggering, attention shortening “noise,” quiet is what we need to get some sort of mental health rejuvenation.

 Reaching Kappele needs a bit of effort, however.
 Visitors climb a 250-step stair before they arrive at the church grounds.

 The effort is worth it will lead us to fantastic views that await too in the location where Kappele is.